SageofPHY6Paths/sage1/index.md

 ---
 # Hello, fellow fools!

-SageofPHY6Paths is a mysterious person who knows important things about which most people know frighteningly little
+SageofPHY6Paths is a mysterious person who knows important things about which most people know frighteningly little.